JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7886 days**.

-And here is a just a random fact -  **The full name of the Titanic ship is R.M.S.
-Titanic, which stands for Royal Mail Steamship**.
+And here is a just a random fact -  **The patent number of the telephone is 174465.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)